 On January 3, 2019, Flex Pharma, Private Salarius and Merger Sub entered into the Merger Agreement.
-Pursuant to the Merger Agreement, Flex Pharma distributed one right per share of common stock to stockholders of record as of the close of business on July 18, 2019.
-Each right entitles such stockholders to receive a warrant to purchase the Company's common shares on January 20, 2020.
-These warrants were issued on July 1, 2021 and are exercisable in the aggregate, into 142,711 shares of the Company's common stock with a 5-year term from January 20, 2020, at an exercise price of \$15.17 per share.
+In connection with the Merger Agreement, the Company issued warrants that are exercisable in the aggregate into 142,711 shares of the Company's common stock with a 5-year term from January 20, 2020, at an exercise price of \$15.17 per share.
 The warrants are subject to a cashless exercise, at the option of the Company, at the closing of an issuance and sale of the Company's common stock in certain qualified financing, upon the closing of which the holders of warrants shall be entitled to receive a number of shares of common stock equal to the greater of two formulae defined by the Merger Agreement, which are based on the volume weighted average price of the Company's common stock during the 10 consecutive trading days ending on the trading day immediately preceding the date of exercise.
-As a result, the warrants have been classified as a liability.
+As a result, the warrants have been classified as a liability, which is included in Accrued expenses and other current liabilities on the consolidated balance sheet.